Mohammed Sulemana

-Mohammed Sulemana (born 13 December 2002) is a Ghanaian professional footballer who currently plays as a winger for Ghana Premier League side Dreams FC and the Ghana national under-20 football team.
+Mohammed Sulemana (born 13 December 2002) is a Ghanaian professional footballer who currently plays as a left back for Portugal side Rio Ave FC and the Ghana national under-20 football team.

 Career

 Mohammed Sulemana began his professional career as a youth team player for Reform F.C at Koforidua in Ghana before moving on to Bazuka F.C in Nsawam, Ghana also as a youth team player, and subsequently became a first team player for Dreams F.C in 2019.
 Mohammed Sulemana then got a call-up the Ghana national under-20 football team in 2020.

 Sulemana played the full 90 minutes in 3–0 win against West African Football Academy on 3 February 2021.